Sipanyn/EliteStore/README.md

 ## 📖 Overview

 EliteStore is a responsive e-commerce application built using React, Vite, and likely other technologies for a smooth and efficient user experience.
 The application is designed for users to easily browse, search, and purchase products online.
 The current implementation suggests a focus on client-side rendering, leveraging Vite for fast build times and a streamlined development workflow.
 Further analysis is needed to determine the full extent of features.
+Big thanks to Figma user @440267c8_a33f_4 for the amazing design work!

 ## ✨ Features